Coderdotnew/intro_web_apps_dgm/03_class/02_multiple_branches/README.md

 president_qualification("United States", 34)
 ```
-- When calling the method this time, the candidate would be deemed `"Ineligible"` because the first condition does not equate to `true`
+- When calling the method this time, the candidate would be deemed `"Ineligible"` because the first condition does not equate to `true`.

 ## Challenges